Opinion formation in time-varying social networks: The case of the naming game: Introduction

-The minimal Naming Game (NG) consists of a population of $N$ agents observing a single object in the environment (may be a discussion on a particular topic) and opining for that by means of communication to one another through pairwise interactions, in order to reach a global agreement.
+The minimal naming game consists of a population of $N$ agents observing a single object in the environment (may be a discussion on a particular topic) and opining for that by means of communication with one another through pairwise interactions, in order to reach a global agreement.
 The agents have at their disposal an internal inventory, in which they can store an unlimited number of different words or opinions.
 At the beginning, all the individuals have empty inventories.
 At each time step, the dynamics consists of a pairwise interaction between randomly chosen individuals.
 The chosen individuals can take part in the interaction as a ``speaker'' or as a ``hearer.''
 The speaker voices to the hearer a possible opinion for the object under consideration; if the speaker does not have one, i.e., ͑his inventory is empty͒, he invents an opinion͔.
 In case where he already has many opinions ͑stored in his inventory͒, he chooses one of them randomly.
-The hearer's move is deterministic: if she possesses the opinion pronounced by the speaker, the interaction is a ``success'', and in this case both speaker and hearer retain that opinion as the right one, removing all other competing opinions/words in their inventories; otherwise, the new opinion is included in the inventory of the hearer, without any cancellation of opinions in which case the interaction is termed as a ``failure'' (see fig~\ref{fig1}).
-The game is played on a fully connected network, i.e., each agent can, in principle, communicate with all the other agents, and makes two basic assumptions.
-One assumes that the number of possible opinions is so huge that the probability of a opinion being reinvented is practically negligible (this means that similar opinions is not taken into account here, although the extension is trivially possible).
-As a consequence, one can reduce, without loss of generality, the environment to be consisting of only one single object/topic of discussion.
+The hearer's move is deterministic: if she possesses the opinion pronounced by the speaker, the interaction is a ``success'', and in this case both speaker and hearer retain that opinion as the right one, removing all other competing opinions/words from their inventories; otherwise, the new opinion is included in the inventory of the hearer, without any cancellation of opinions in which case the interaction is termed as a ``failure'' (see fig~\ref{fig1}).
+The game is played on a fully connected network, i.e., every agent can, in principle, communicate with every other agents, and makes the following assumption.
+It is assumed that there can be potentially huge number of opinions for a particular topic so that the probability that two players will ever invent the same opinion at two different times is practically negligible and that the environment consists of a single topic of discussion.